NOAA, Coast Guard conduct shoreline cleanup course

-Instructors and students of the Shoreline Cleanup Assessment Techniques, SCAT, course pose for a photo after conducting hands-on training at Sullivan’s Island, South Carolina, March 20, 2024.
-More than 20 students from federal and state agencies as well as industry partners learned the techniques, tactics and procedures to assess an area impacted by an oil or hazardous product spill or discharge.
-(U.S. Air Force photo by Tech.
-Sgt.
-Alex Fox Echols III)
+The National Oceanic and Atmospheric Administration, NOAA, partnered with the U.S. Coast Guard to host a Shoreline Cleanup Assessment Techniques, or SCAT, course at USCG Station Charleston and areas around the Lowcountry, March 19-21, 2024.

+More than 20 students from federal and state agencies as well as industry partners learned the techniques, tactics, and procedures to assess an area impacted by an oil or hazardous product spill or discharge.

+“Oil spills can cause major environmental harm,” said Jacqueline Michel, Research Planning Inc. president and SCAT training instructor.
+“We want to help people make the right decisions about best methods to ensure recovery happens as soon as possible.”

+From classroom instruction to hands-on shoreline training, the attendees were equipped with the tools and the talent to evaluate and clean up an oil spill in many different environments.

 |Date Taken: